rurouni-najeeb/rurouni-najeeb.github.io/_posts/2019-04-17-graduate-admission.markdown

 Getting started with the graduate admission requires some thinking and investment of time and is not something that can be done in a fortnight.
 So make sure that before you go about thinking of getting an education abroad, you have ample time (probably \~1 year or so) to make educated decisions, apply for colleges, get feedback and go through the whole shebang of financial agreements and visa procedures.
 I have had my fair share of applying to colleges in the United States of America, Canada and Germany, so I would describe the timeframe according to the universities that I applied.
 The deadlines change depending on countries and even on universities so make sure to keep watching out respective universities' website for the most credible information.

-I wilide this blog post into *num_section* where each section will develop on sections preceding it.
-The sections arided on the basis of time frames *i.e.* when I started preparing for the exams relevant to the procedure, when I started applying, approximately when I made the decision and finally when I decided to leave.
+I have divided this blog post into three where each section will develop on sections preceding it.
+The sections ar divided on the basis of time frames *i.e.* when I started preparing for the exams relevant to the procedure, when I started applying, approximately when I made the decision and finally when I decided to leave.
 Feel free to skip a section if it is something that you already know.
 I will link the particular sections as I refer to them in the subsequent ones.

 ## Section 1: The Sophomore Years of Undergraduate